-If you are a non-compliant to UK tax laws, that doesn’t mean that you have a free pass.
+If you are non-compliant with UK tax laws, that doesn’t mean that you have a free pass.
 Read this blog to know how can HMRC still check your personal bank account.

-UK Tax Laws: How Can HMRC Check Your Personal Bank Account, if you are non-compliant to the UK taxation laws
+UK Tax Laws: How Can HMRC Check Your Personal Bank Account, if you are non-compliant with the UK Taxation laws

 Does HMRC check bank accounts?